 May 3.
-I began with my faw, and cut a piece of a beam through, which I thought held fome of the upper part or quarter-deck together, and when I had cut it through, I cleared away the fand as well as I could from the fide which lay highest; but the tide coming in, I was obliged to give over for that time.
+I began with my saw, and cut a piece of a beam through, which I thought held some of the upper part or quarter deck together, and when I had cut it through, I cleared away the sand as well as I could from the side which lay highest; but the tide coming in, I was obliged to give over for that time.

 May 4.
-I went a fishing, but caught not one fish that I durst eat of, till I was weary of my sport; when just going to leave off, I caught a young dolphin.
-I had made me a long line of some rope-yarn, but I had no hooks, yet I frequently caught fish enough, as much as I cared to eat; all which I dried in the sun, and eat them dry.
+I went a-fishing, but caught not one fish that I durst eat of, till I was weary of my sport; when, just going to leave off, I caught a young dolphin.
+I had made me a long line of some ropeyarn, but I had no hooks; yet I frequently caught fish enough, as much as I cared to eat; all which I dried in the sun, and eat them dry.

 May 5.
-Worked on the wreck, cut another beam afunder, and brought three great fir planks off from the decks, which I tied together, and made swim on shore when the tide of slood came on.
+Worked on the wreck; cut another beam asunder, and brought three great fir-planks off from the decks, which I tied together, and made swim on shore when the tide of flood came on.

 May 6.
-Worked on the wreck, got feveral iron bolts out of her, and other pieces of iron-work, worked very hard, and came home very much tired, and had thoughts of giving it over.
+Worked on the wreck; got several iron bolts out of her, and other pieces of iron-work; worked very hard, and came home very much tired, and had thoughts of giving it over.

 May 7.
-Went to the wreck again, but with an intent not to work, but found the weight of the wreck had broke itself down, the beams being cut, that several pieces of the ship seemed to lie loose, and the inside of the hold lay so open, that I could see into it, but almost full of water and fand.
+Went to the wreck again, but not with an intent to work, but found the weight of the wreck had broke itself down, the beams being cut; that several pieces of the ship seemed to lie loose, and the inside of the hold lay so open that I could see into it, but almost full of water and sand, clear of the water or sand.
+I wrenched open two planks, and brought them on shore also with the tide.
+I left the iron crow in the wreck for next day.

 May 8.
-Went to the wreck, and carried an iron crow to wrench up the deck, which lay now quite clear of the water or fand; I wrenched open two planks, and brought them on shore also with the tide: I left the iron crow in the wreck for next day.
+Went to the wreck, and carried an iron crow to wrench up the deck, which lay now quite

 May 9.
-Went to the wreck, and with the crow made way into the body of the wreck, and felt feveral casks, and loosened them with the crow, but could not break them up; I felt also the roll of English lead, and could stir it, but it was too heavy to remove.
+Went to the wreck, and with the crow made way into the body of the wreck, and felt several casks, and loosened them with the crow, but could not break them up.
+I felt also a roll of English lead, and could stir it, but it was too heavy to remove.

-May 10, 11, 12, 13, 14.
-Went every day to the wreck, and got a great many pieces of timber, and boards, or plank, and 2 or 300 weight of iron.
+May 10-14.
+Went every day to the wreck; and got a great deal of pieces of timber, and boards, or plank, and two or three hundred weight of iron.

 May 15.
-I carried two hatchets, to try if I could not cut a piece off the roll of lead, by placing the edge of one hatchet, and driving it with the other; but as it lay about a foot and a half in the water, I could not make any blow to drive the hatchet.
+I carried two hatchets, to try if I could not cut a piece off of the roll of lead, by placing the edge of one hatchet, and driving it with the other; but as it lay about a foot and a half in the water, I could not make any blow to drive the hatchet.

 May 16.
-It had blowed hard in the night, and the wreck appeared more broken by the force of the water; but I staid so long in the woods to get pigeons for food, that the tide prevented me going to the wreck that day.
+It had blown hard in the night, and the wreck appeared more broken by the force of the water; but I staid so long in the woods, to get pigeons for food, that the tide prevented my going to the wreck that day.

 May 17.
-I faw fome pieces of the wreck blown on shore, at a great distance, near two miles off me, but resolved to see what they were, and found it was a piece of the head, but too heavy for me to bring away.
+I saw some pieces of the wreck blown on shore, at a great distance, near two miles off me, but resolved to see what they were, and found it was a piece of the head, but too heavy for me to bring away.